-The Board of Directors H&E Equipment Services, Inc. Baton Rouge, Louisiana
+H&E Equipment Services, Inc. Baton Rouge, Louisiana

-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-138242) of H&E Equipment Services, Inc. of our reports dated February 28, 2014, relating to the consolidated financial statements, financial statement schedule and the effectiveness of H&E Equipment Services, Inc.'s internal control over financial reporting, which appear in this Form 10-K.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-138242) of H&E Equipment Services, Inc. and subsidiaries of our reports dated February 26, 2015, relating to the consolidated financial statements, financial statement schedule and the effectiveness of H&E Equipment Services, Inc.'s internal control over financial reporting, appearing in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.